mozilla/data-docs/src/concepts/pipeline/data_pipeline_detail.md

 Most of the data analysis tooling has been developed with the goal of being "self-serve".
 This means that people should be able to access and analyze data on their own, without involving data engineers or operations.
 Thus can data access scale beyond a small set of people with specialized knowledge of the entire pipeline.

-The use of these self-serve tools is described in the [Getting Started] article.
+The use of these self-serve tools is described in the tutorials section of this site.
 This section focuses on how these tools integrate with the platform infrastructure.

 ##### STMO: SQL Analysis

-[STMO] is a customized [Redash] installation that provides self-serve access to a a variety of different [datasets](../../concepts/choosing_a_dataset.md).
+[STMO] is a customized [Redash] installation that provides self-serve access to a a variety of different datasets.
 From here, you can query data in the Parquet Data Lake as well as various RDBMS data sources.

 STMO interfaces with the data lake using both [Presto] and Amazon [Athena].
 Each has its own data source in STMO.
 Since Athena does not support user-defined functions, datasets with HyperLogLog columns, such as [`client_count_daily`](../../datasets/obsolete/client_count_daily/reference.md), are only available via Presto..